hyenasky/limnvm/README.md

 Emulates at a low level a CPU, chipset, 8-bit framebuffer, a virtual disk bus, a keyboard, mouse, etc

-The virtual machine includes a simple windowed GUI to tie together components into an integrated user experience, for instance the framebuffer window and the serial terminal.
+The virtual machine's user interface is a simple windowed experience.
+You can open various windows for different components by right clicking anywhere on the background.

 The long-term goal is to create a really neat (but useless) emulated desktop computer.